 200 special-interest organizations invite you to participate.
 Enjoy theater, fitness centers, chapel, art galleries, the student union, benches in quiet places, Internet access in every dorm room, cable TV, and thousands of others looking for a date on Friday night.
 Oh yes, and music, music, music.

-Yes, there are students like you at the University of Mississippi: honors students, average students, shy students, foreign students, gay students, artistic students, ambitious students, students from the Delta, students from California, religious students, and students with belly button rings.
+Yes, there are students like you at the University of Mississippi: honors students, average students, shy students, foreign students, gay students, artistic students, ambitious students, students from the Delta, students from California, religious students, and students wanting to take in all that life has to offer.
 It’s a great place to get to know others and yourself.

 Football, basketball, baseball, tennis, soccer, track, cheerleading, fencing, volleyball, swimming, whiffle ball, frisbee golf—you get the point.
 Participate or just watch.
 Join in the fun of tailgaiting before the game or watching your friends take on their friends in intramural sports.